WHuang-dot/CISC3142-C-/lab3/README.md

 ## Course data report creator ##

+## Problem solving ##

+The program will create specifics report for the data which demonstrates the pass rate for given criteria.
+The program used object oriented approach and different data structures to organize date for easier data processing.

 please use the following command when cloning the repository:

 In order to get the submodule data.